joshuapjs/a-scheduler/README.md

 AScheduler scheduler;

 // function, delay
-scheduler.schedule_in(test, std::chrono::seconds(10));
+scheduler.schedule_in(func, std::chrono::seconds(10));

 // function, start time
-scheduler.schedule_at(test, "2025-04-08T15:01:01");
+scheduler.schedule_at(func, "2025-04-08T15:01:01");

 // specific time points are supported. std::system_clock::time_point start = std::system_clock::now() + std::chrono::seconds(42);
 // function, std::time_point
-scheduler.schedule_at(test, start);
+scheduler.schedule_at(func, start);

-// function, start time, termination time, amount of hours scheduler.schedule_hourly(test, "15:01", "2025-04-08T15:01:01", 1);
+// function, start time, termination time, amount of hours scheduler.schedule_hourly(func, "15:01", "2025-04-08T15:01:01", 1);
 ```

-I recommend using `std::mutex` to lock the threads during the time they access shared resources.
-However, I wanted to leave this up to you.
 Make sure that the start time of jobs is not in the past.
 You are theoretically allowed to run an infinite amount of threads simultaneously so becareful.

 For recurring tasks there will be a check to see if, given the respective waiting period, another run can be started before the termination time point.
 It is therefore possible that your program runs longer than the termination period.
 However, if another run does not fit, the program can also run longer than necessary, so set the termination point close to the desired last scheduled run.